rancher/rio/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>RequestTimeoutSeconds specify the timeout set on api gateway for each individual service</p>
+<p>RequestTimeoutSeconds specifies the timeout set on api gateway for each individual service</p>
 </td>
 </tr>
 <tr>